Superalgos/Superalgos/README.md

 <br/><br/>
 The **_Superalgos Protocol_** (also referred to as the _protocol_) determines the structure in which all the information regarding a trading system is stored and—at the same time—provides a clear guidance on how traders using the various tools developed and distributed by the Superalgos Project shall create and automate their strategies.

-> You don't really _need_ to know this, but for the sake of context...
->
-> The **_Strategy Engine_** backtests and forward tests the instructions defined on its _protocol_ file input.
-In coordination with the _Strategy Executor_, the engine can also live trade.
->
->The **_Strategy Executor_** interprets the execution instructions embedded at a _protocol_ file.
-The instructions determine the type of order to use, and what to do in every possible situation that could emerge during the placement and management of exchange orders.

 # Charts Interface

 ## Layers Panel

-This panel includes different layers you may visualize by toggling them on and off with a single mouse clicks.
+This panel includes different layers you may visualize by toggling them on and off with a single mouse click.
 The layer title bar can have 3 possible background colors:

 1. **Red**: layer is off.